apache/cordova-docs/docs/en/edge/guide/getting-started/android/index.md

         </body>
         </html>

-    *phonegap.js might need to be replaced with phonegap.&lt;VERSION NUMER&gt;.js
+    *phonegap.js might need to be replaced with phonegap-&lt;VERSION NUMBER&gt;.js

 5A.
 Deploy to Simulator